yahya010/collaborative_filtering/README.md

 # Collaborative Filtering Methods for Paper Recommendation Systems

 ## Overview
 This project implements a modular pipeline for building, evaluating, and ensembling recommendation models using PyTorch and geometric approaches.
-The core logic is contained in the provided Jupyter notebook (`final_combined.ipynb`).
+Note that the core logic is now fully contained in the provided Jupyter notebook (`final_combined.ipynb`), as requireed by the guidelines for CIL-FS2025.

 ## Colab Link: https://colab.research.google.com/drive/15noB-aEWY_43C2eUd5SBAtembEjoIw78?usp=sharing